jaymezhangjy/hanzi_hero/README.md

 With these considerations in mind, this project aims to build an image recognition model for handwritten Chinese characters and deploy it to Streamlit, so that we can assist students and non-Chinese learners better with their learning journey.

 This repository provides all the processes and codes needed to build the image recognition model.
-A separate repository `hanzi_hero_streamlit` focuses on deploying the trained model to a user interface using Streamlit Cloud.
+A separate repository [Hanzi Hero Streamlit](https://github.com/jaymezhangjy/hanzi_hero_streamlit) focuses on deploying the trained model to a user interface using Streamlit Cloud.
 The user interface can be accessed via this [link](https://hanzi-hero.streamlit.app/): https://hanzi-hero.streamlit.app/.

 ## Problem Statement